Sampling-Based Constrained Motion Planning with Products of Experts: Conclusion

 \section{Conclusion}

-In this article, we presented a novel approach to enhance the efficiency of sampling-based model predictive control by leveraging products of experts.
-We illustrated the efficacy of this concept, which differs from traditional projection methods (the \emph{sample-then-project} strategy or tangent-space-related works) by first projecting the distribution into the feasible area and then sampling from it (the \emph{project-then-sample} strategy).
+In this article, we presented a novel approach to enhance the efficiency of sampling-based model predictive control by leveraging products of experts in the solution space and discussing the introduction of a feasibility expert.
+We illustrated the efficacy of this concept, which differs from traditional projection methods (the \emph{sample-then-project} strategy or tangent-space-related works) by first projecting the optimality distribution into the feasible area and then sampling from it (the \emph{project-then-sample} strategy).
 This approach increases the likelihood of each sample being accepted and provides a more diverse set of samples within the boundaries, rather than focusing solely on the boundaries.
 Additionally, it is well-suited for tasks where computing the gradient function is challenging, such as non-prehensile manipulation.
 It also establishes a flexible framework to integrate solutions from different methods, each with distinct objectives and decision variables.
-This capability enables the construction of a more informative final distribution while simultaneously reducing the complexity of the primary problem.
+This capability allows us to reshape the sampling distribution before drawing samples, enabling more targeted and efficient exploration.
+We demonstrated how this advantage can be leveraged across different sampling-based frameworks, including MPPI and DIAL-MPC, resulting in improved sampling efficiency and task performance in both cases.

 We demonstrated that this idea can be realized using tensor train (TT) distribution models, which allow for seamless integration of different distributions, including solutions from other sampling-based methods.
 We compared the advantages of TT-distributions to another distribution learning method, specifically normalizing flows.
 The significant benefits of TT-distributions lie in their non-parametric nature, their ability to facilitate product operations with other distributions at the task level, and their straightforward sampling approaches.
 We illustrated these advantages across multiple tasks.